replit/replit.github.io/classrooms/webhooks.md

 ```

 `event.submission.files` will only contain files if they have been changed by the student from the original assignment.
 This is to prevent large dataset files from being sent with each event.

+# More with Webhooks

+We'd love to hear about how you're using webhooks on our [feedback post](TODO).
+Additionally, if you have more ideas for webhook events, please share them with us there as well.